CPI Blog

 Poor airflow can also cause cooling systems to work harder than necessary, increasing energy consumption and wear and tear on equipment.

-There are three killers of inefficiencies in data center cooling:
+There are three killers of efficiency in data center cooling:

-1. Bypass Airflow: When cool air skips the servers and goes straight back to the cooling units.
+1. Bypass Airflow: When cool air skips the servers and goes straight back to the cooling units because it escapes through cable cutouts, holes under cabinets, or misplaced perforated tiles.

-2. Internal Recirculation: When hot air from the servers gets sucked back into the servers' air intake.
+2. Internal Recirculation: When hot exhaust air in the rear of the cabinet gets sucked back into front of the cabinet and mixes with the cold supply air, creating hotspots.

-3. External Recirculation: When hot air expelled from the servers comes back into the data center from outside.
+3. External Recirculation: When hot exhaust air from the server cabinet comes back into the server’s air intake from over, under, or around the cabinet.

 Addressing these inefficiencies at the cabinet level is the first step toward dramatically improving a data center’s cooling efficiency.